Skanyi/OSSEC-ELK-Application-Servers-Setup/README.md

 On Kibana, for the first time, you should be able to see two indices,  `ossec* and app*`.
 Under index patterns, Click on create index pattern.
 Create two index patters, ossec* and app*.
 The application logs will be under the app* index and the ossec logs will be under the ossec* index.

-After here, you are all set and can play around the Kibana t explore its capabilities.
+After here, you are all set and can play around the Kibana to explore its capabilities.
 You can start by creating a dashboard.

+## To Do List
+1. Integrate Ansible Vault.